-It has been well documented that nature is a key contributor to well-being.
+About: It has been well documented that nature is a key contributor to well-being.
 Known for lowering stress levels, blood pressure and strengthening your immune system.
-Irrespective of age, everyone can benefit from a mood-lifting walk.
-And, where better to explore than the town’s far-reaching woodland and countryside.
+Irrespective of age, everyone can benefit from a mood-lifting walk which is why you should take a stroll through one of Swindon's best parks.

 Blackberries, elderberries and sloe berries are the most commonly collected fruits.
 However, if you choose to explore the nature’s other offerings always check exactly what your picking.
 As any plants and fruits can resemble those of the edible variety.

 For more guidance and advice visit, the Tree Council’s guide to foraging HERE!